ruinabeshima/Shopping-Cart/README.md

 - React Router for client-side routing
 - Component-based CSS Styling
 - Lucide (icon component library) for icons
 - FakeStore API for shopping items
+- Material UI for the modal on Shop Page

 **Installed PropType for type debugging but React version too modern to use**